Oral rehydration salts

 Oral rehydration salts do not treat the diarrhoea itself, but they replace the salts and water that are lost, and so reduce the effects of dehydration.

-What are oral rehydration salts available as?
+What is Oral rehydration salts available as?

-- Oral powder: one sachet is mixed with 200 mL of tap water.
+- Oral powder: one sachet is mixed with 200 mL tap water.
 All makes of oral rehydration salts contain some sugar.

-When should I give oral rehydration salts?
+When should I give Oral rehydration salts

 Oral rehydration salts are usually given after each runny poo (diarrhoea).